NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 What is The Legend of Zelda: A Link to Pokemon World?

 	It's a project for a subject called Project 2 of Video Games Design and Development
-	degree at Centre de la Imatge i MultimËdia (CITM), Terrassa.
+	degree at Centre de la Imatge i Multim√®dia (CITM), Terrassa.
-	It's an action RPG game based on the original "A Link to The past" (1991, SNES) and mixed with PokÈmon Emerald (2004, GBA).
+	It's an action RPG game based on the original "A Link to The past" (1991, SNES) and mixed with Pok√©mon Emerald (2004, GBA).
-	We have taken the essence of Zelda: a Link to the Past and added our personal touch: an amazing journey to the PokÈmon World.
-Link will become the best PokÈmon trainer after fighting against some of them with his sword on his hand.
+	We have taken the essence of Zelda: a Link to the Past and added our personal touch: an amazing journey to the Pok√©mon World.
+Link will become the best Pok√©mon trainer after fighting against some of them with his sword on his hand.
 Ganon has rapped the princess Zelda and you will have to do this travel to rescue her.